OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-new-tenants.md

 !include <tenants-create-tenant>

 Once the tenant is created, you need to associate the tenant with a project and environment.
 You can choose to connect the tenant with many projects and environments.
-For the internal tenant, we only need to be able to deploy VetClinic to the development and test environments.
+For the internal tenant, we only need to be able to deploy Vet Clinic to the development and test environments.
 The customer tenants need staging and production but not development and test.

 ![](images/associate-tenant-with-project.png "width=500")